Sagar Samrat Oil Rig: History, Current Status & ONGC Role

-India’s Sagar Samrat: 1973 Oil Rig Now a MOPU (2023)
+Sagar Samrat: India’s First Oil Rig Now a MOPU (2023)

-Sagar Samrat: India’s First Self-Propelled Offshore Drilling Rig A Historic Milestone
+Sagar Samrat: India’s First Self-Propelled Offshore Drilling Rig: A Historic Milestone

 The Sagar Samrat was India's first self-propelled offshore drilling rig, commissioned in 1973 by ONGC.
 This pioneering rig played a crucial role in exploring and drilling at Mumbai High and other offshore oil fields, significantly boosting India's domestic oil production.
 As a game-changing asset, Sagar Samrat strengthened India's offshore oil discovery and production capabilities, marking a major milestone in the nation's journey toward energy self-reliance.
 Its advanced drilling technology and operational success established India as a serious player in offshore hydrocarbon exploration.